diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-25-how-to-use-llm-context-to-upgrade-your-project.md

 tags: ["llm", "ai", "guide", "showcase"]
 ---

-# How to use LLM context to upgrade your  project
 In this post we pick up a Python 2.0 project and show how to use a [LLM](https://en.wikipedia.org/wiki/Large_language_model) to upgrade a software project.
 This time we will be using contexts.